So, What Is Annexure F (Now Annexure B)?

-And this is the reason ↓ why no one will sign it (unless, of course they are your parents/parents-in-law, or looking to retire in jail).
-[This innocent looking terminology ‘incorrect verification’, apparently, has layers of meaning in the Indian red-tapeism.]
+And this is the reason ↓ why no one will sign it (unless, of course, they are your parents/parents-in-law, or looking to retire in jail).
+[This innocent-looking terminology ‘incorrect verification’, apparently, has layers of meaning in the Indian red tape.]

 Here is what is likely to happen when you step out looking for someone who can issue the certificate for you (not applicable in case your parents/parents-in-law hold any of the aforementioned positions):

-Would I sign the documents had I the authority to do so?
+Would I sign Annexure B for Tatkal Passport had I the authority to do so?

 Then what am I wanting to say through this article?

 That, what good is a rule that services a mere handful of the people of a nation that has 1.3 billion population?
-Emergencies do not crop-up (the reason why ‘tatkal’ scheme was started in the first place) after assessing the bureaucratic elitism of a human being.
+Emergencies do not crop up (the reason why the ‘Tatkal’ scheme was started in the first place) after assessing the bureaucratic elitism of a human being.
 This definitely needs fine-tuning and a practical approach.

-Traveller-tip: Apply for appointment only after you have your documents ready.
+Traveller-tip: Apply for an appointment only after you have your documents ready.

-If you are stuck without a passport, try travelling to Bhutan in the meanwhile?
+If you are stuck without a passport, try traveling to Bhutan in the meanwhile.

 “The procedure for converting a tatkal application to the normal is quite easy and simple.
 You don’t have to worry at all.
-You just have to take appointment in normal quota.
-At the first counter where documents get checked, your application gets changed into normal one.”
+You just have to take appointments in the normal quota.
+At the first counter where documents get checked, your application gets changed into a normal one.”

 This update has come from Archie, who is a reader of the blog.

-Is Annexure F needed for renewal of passport?
+Is Annexure F needed for the renewal of my passport?